alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-01-31-unit-testing-a-terraform-user_data-script-with-shunit2.md

 ## Summary

-In this post, I have documented a method of testing Terraform UserData scripts using shUnit2.
-This post could be read as a second part to my earlier post, [Unit testing a Bash script using shUnit2](https://alexharv074.github.io/2017/07/07/unit-testing-a-bash-script-with-shunit2.html), in so far as it shows how to do unit testing in Bash where the units are functions instead of scripts.
-I also have shown some Terraform-specific tricks for best practices with Bash `user_data` scripts.
+So that's my unit testing method for Terraform user_data scripts.
+In this post, I have documented a method of testing these scripts using shUnit2.
+The post could be read as a second part to my earlier post, [Unit testing a Bash script using shUnit2](https://alexharv074.github.io/2017/07/07/unit-testing-a-bash-script-with-shunit2.html), in so far as it shows how to do unit testing in Bash where the units are functions instead of scripts.
+I also have shown some Terraform-specific tricks for best practices with Bash `user_data` scripts, and covered a bit of theory of unit testing Bash scripts in general.

 ## See also